Guro Bergsvand: Club career

 Bergsvand started playing football for Heming, before she changed to Lyn at a young age.
 She was part of the team that took Lyn from division three to the first divisjon, and she became the captain of the team.
 Before the 2014 season, she went to Stabæk, where she played six matches during the spring in Toppserien, before she moved to the USA to play football for California Golden Bears at the University of California, Berkeley.
 The summer of 2015, she played a few matches for Lyn in 1.divisjon before she returned to USA.

 In USA, she tore both her meniscus and one of the cruciate ligaments in the knee after she twisted it.
 The first time she was back again, she fell and fractured her kneecap.
 The injuries prevented her from playing the rest of that season in 2015, and the following season.

 In 2017, she had again a short stay in Lyn in the first division and she finished her college studies.

 After returning to Norway, she signed for Stabæk in 2018.
 After just half of the season, one of the ligaments in the same knee that was previously injured, ruptured.
 She managed to get back from this injury as well and played the remaining 13 matches in Toppserien and one match in the Norwegian Women's Cup for Stabæk.
 The Summer of 2019, Sandviken wanted to sign her, but she said no since it didn't feel right to leave Stabæk, which at that point was at the bottom of the league.
 Røa, Vålrenga and Kolbotn were all also among clubs that wanted to sign her.

 After it became clear that Stabæk would be relegated, it became official that Bergsvand left the club and signed for Sandviken.
 She was in 2021 part of the team who won Toppserien for the first time in Sandviken's history.
 After the season, NTB, Norske Fotballkvinner and Sportkollektivet all placed her on the team of the season.
 She extended the contract with Sandviken, who changed name to Brann, after the 2021 season.

 On 5 January 2023, Bergsvand signed a two-and-a-half-year contract with Brighton & Hove Albion.
 On 5 May 2025, it was announced that Bergsvand would be leaving Brighton when her contract expires in June 2025.

 On 6 June 2025, it was announced that Bergsvand had signed a contract with VfL Wolfsburg until 30 June 2027.

+On 15 July 2026, it was announced that Bergsvand had joined Fiorentina.